chef/automate/components/docs-chef-io/content/automate/infra_server.md

       sudo chef-automate init-config
     ```

-1. Add a stanza to the configuration file to deploy Chef Infra Server and bump the maximum report size:
+1. Add a stanza to the configuration file to deploy Chef Infra Server:

     ```toml
        [deployment.v1.svc]